smilingrumia/pixiv-extraction/README.md

 Known bugs:
 1.When do ./extraction.py -c, if clipboard is empty it will crash(copy some thing before run)
+2.**!!
+Ugoira are lossy and aren’t equal as original !!**
+&nbsp;Detail
+&nbsp;&nbsp;Ugoira is VFR(variable frame rate)  and VFR wasn't implemented.
+&nbsp;&nbsp;first frame are ignored,
+&nbsp;&nbsp;On the next update(coming in days,) VFR will be implemented and fixed.
+&nbsp;&nbsp;So plz update it wen are done, sorry for that.

 # Instalation

 (The follow are tested on Ubuntu 16.04)